lailahamdy/numerical-opt/README.md

 - `y`: The target values.
 - `num_iter`: The maximum number of iterations (default is 100).
 - `epsilon`: The convergence threshold (default is 0.001).

-The function first reshapes the target values array to ensure consistency in dimensions.
-It initializes the inverse Hessian matrix (B_inv) to the identity matrix and calculates the gradient of the objective function at the initial parameter guess.
-Then, it iteratively updates the model parameters using the BFGS update formula until convergence or the maximum number of iterations is reached.

-Upon convergence, the function returns the optimal model parameters (`theta_curr`), the final gradient (`gradient_curr`), and the number of iterations performed.